-Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.1 Explain the stages involved in learning to read
+Learning Outcomes.
+To achieve this unit a learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can:

+Understand the reading process and 1.1 Explain the stages involved in learning to read

+typical stages of reading development

-2.1 Explain the differences between extensive
+2. Understand different types of reading and 2.1 Explain the differences between extensive

-and intensive listening
+listening skills and intensive listening

 2.2 Explain the differences between skimming

 and scanning in reading

 2.3 Explain different types of discourse marker

 and their functions

-3.1 Explain different classroom reading activity
+3. Implement different approaches to 3.1 Explain different classroom reading activity

-types and their uses
+developing reading and listening skills types and their uses

 3.2 Assess appropriate reading and/or listening

 activities for students' levels

 3.3 Explain the considerations involved in

 selecting texts for a various level

 3.4 Design a skimming and/or scanning task for a

 reading comprehension lesson

 3.5 Design appropriate intensive reading

 activities and a communicative follow on task for

 an intermediate class

 3.6 Design and justify appropriate reading or

 listening lesson follow-on tasks for an advanced

 class